Walsh calls out Bostonians who are ignoring social distancing rules, says schools will likely remain closed

 “At this point, I’m not too confident we’ll have school this year,” Walsh said.

-Walsh said things could look very different in classrooms in September and that every step taken now could prevent a surge that lasts months.
+Walsh also said things “could look very different in classrooms” in September and that every step taken now could prevent a surge that lasts months.

 Walsh concluded by mentioning that life will probably “look very different” when people ultimately return to work in Boston.